fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/introduction.md

 Flutter apps should use the auto-generated API.

 The auto-generated API simplifies writing queries for the database.
+And avoids the need to expose the database directly in your app, which would otherwise have some serious security implications.

 Consider the schema below:

 ![Supabase countries schema](../images/supabase_countries_schema.png)